 Our Animals Health

 The health of our animals is extremely important to us.
 Volunteer veterinarians and veterinary technicians provide physical exams and administer all required vaccinations.
 In addition, our animals are tested for FeLV, wormed, treated for fleas and ticks, and spayed or neutered.
 While in a foster home, the animal is carefully watched for any signs of illness.
 If an animal requires a trip to the vet, St Francis partners with a number of area veterinarians who provide us with medical assistance.

 How Our Animals Find New Homes

 Adoption Day: When possible, a number of our animals are brought to a local PetSmart store or other area business.
 St. Francis volunteers introduce the animals to prospective adopters to help them find the perfect pet for their family.

 PetSmart: St. Francis partners with local PetSmart stores to find homes for our animals.
-PetSmart has made available to us a number of kennels in their Luv-A-Pet cat center.
+Forest Lake PetSmart has made available to us a number of kennels in their Luv-A-Pet cat center.
 Prospective adopters are able to meet and adopt the cats that are housed there during store business hours.

 Internet: All of our animals have their photos and a short personality profile placed on the St. Francis Animal Rescue website.
 Anyone interested in a particular animal is asked to phone or email us for more information about that animal and how to go about meeting them.

 Petfinder.com: Petfinder.com was created with the goal of finding a home for every adoptable pet.
 Petfinder.com is an on online directory of nearly 11,000 adoption groups, including St. Francis Animal Rescue, that posts the animals available for adoption.

 How our organization is funded